 Hex keys were needed to remove the original M6 and M5 two bolts.
 10mm and 8mm sockets were needed to fasten in my new bolts.
 I also used a punch to help fit the new key.

 A torque wrench was also used to ensure the new bolts were snug but not too tight.

 Both the M6 and M5 bolt have washers that are deformed during fitting.
-In order to avid this the replacement bolts were ordered, M6 x 12mm and M5 x 16mm with flanged heads and a larger M6 18mm diameter washer.
-All in this case are black stainless steel and cost around £4.00 each for packs of ten.
-You can get straight stainless in 100 packs for not very much.
+In order to avoid this the replacement bolts were ordered, M6 x 12mm and M5 x 16mm with flanged heads and a larger M6 18mm diameter washer.

 When the pulley was removed the key simply fell out.
 I found it was undersized when I measured it so was never going to fit.
 5 x 5 x 12mm replacement parallel keyswere ordered from Amazon.
 You can get boxes that contain multiple sizes but you’ll only need the 5 x 5 x 12mm ones.

 This is culprit if you have the banging or clicking sound.

-The flying wheel rotates on two doubled seal 6003 bearings from NSK.
+The fly wheel rotates on two doubled seal 6003 bearings from NSK.
 Both popped out easily enough when the flywheel and axel were removed.
 The flywheel side fit is much tighter.
 I have read some reports that this bearing needs a bit of coaxing to come out.
-It’s certainly a higher fit than the other but I didn’t have to resort to hammering it out.
+It’s certainly a tighter fit than the other but I didn’t have to resort to hammering it out.

-Both of the bearing looked OK and span freely but as they were out I decided to replace them as they did have signs of corrosion.
+Both of the bearings looked OK and span freely but as they were out I decided to replace them as they did have signs of corrosion.